 Ultimately, this contributes to the further polish of the service and strengthening of customer engagement by providing them with what they need.

-Customer Support is one of the marquee elements where sentiment analysis can be used to the maximum effect.
+Customer Support is one of the marquee elements of sentiment analysis application in real life.

 There are several ways sentiment analysis can be implemented: